Chabane/generator-mitosis/README.md

 <img src="http://chabanerefes.info/prez_1/images/logo.svg" height="40" />

-A micro services yeoman generator via an "as code" infrastructure.
+A micro services infrastructure yeoman generator.
 Mitosis is inspired from CAAS solutions like EC2 and GKE.

 It allows developers to load, organize, execute, evolve, administrate and stop micro-services using few mitosis commands lines.